tranchi0120/NCC/README.md

 ```

 1. Create a powerful Todo app with React and Typescript.
 Read [react-typescript-cheatsheet](https://react-typescript-cheatsheet.netlify.app/)
+- Use Context and useReducer() for sharing state.

-- Todo list with CRUD functions
+- Todo list with CRUD functions.
 - Filter by status: All/Completed/Active
 - Counter for each status.
 All: `3 active items / 10 items`; Completed: `7 completed items / 10 items`, Active: `3 active items / 10 items`.
 - Style by yourself, *do not* use external UI lib like Material-UI, AntDesign...
-    + Use SCSS or CSS Module
+    + Use SCSS Module or CSS Module
     + Can follow a design in the internet
     + Have to follow the principle in some example UI design theme.
 (Ex: https://element.eleme.io/#/en-US/theme/preview)